 Four years after the incident that forever changed his life, he is still completely incapable of reforming his image, not back to the squeaky clean, clean cut pop-star – that would be impossible – but to a nuanced young adult who realizes he made a grave mistake, learned from it and is now learning how to be a better man.

-Instead he just keeps feeding the haters.
-Constantly giving detractors ammunition for their (sometimes) unreasonable hate.
+Instead, he just keeps feeding the haters, constantly giving detractors ammunition for their (sometimes) irrational hate.
 Chris Brown may only be 23, but he is old enough to not behave like a spoiled reactionary, adult child who does and says the first thing that comes to mind, consequences be damned.